FlorentinoBarrientos13/ECDLR-Kiosk-Scripts/README.md

 # ECDLR_CSV_formatter
-Formats Kiosk sign ins to be merged easily with written sign-ins for El Centro de la Raza for the current version of the kiosk survey as of 1.31.2019.
+Python script that formats Kiosk sign ins to be merged easily with written sign-ins for El Centro de la Raza for the current version of the kiosk survey as of 1.31.2019.

 # How to use